 Evidence-based protocols like Cognitive Processing Therapy and Prolonged Exposure actually work better virtually for many patients.
 Not the same.
 Better.
 Here's why:

-Now ask yourself: when was the last time any benefits intervention delivered documented outcomes like that?
+When's the last time any benefits intervention delivered documented outcomes like that?

-The EAP Problem Nobody Talks About
+The EAP Problem Nobody's Talking About

 Traditional Employee Assistance Programs offer six to eight counseling sessions as a mental health catch-all.
 For generalized stress or short-term adjustment issues, that's fine.
 For PTSD, it's worse than useless.